-The County shall review require future development projects under the GPR/ZOU, to the maximum extent feasible, to, and encourage the use of architectural coating materials, as defined in the San Joaquin Valley Air Pollution Control District's (SJVAPCD) Rule 4601, that are zero-emission or have a low-ROG content (below 10 grams per liter).
+The County shall require future development projects under the GPR/ZOU, to the maximum extent feasible, to-use architectural coating materials, as defined in the San Joaquin Valley Air Pollution Control District's (SJVAPCD) Rule 4601, that are zero-emission or have a low-ROG content (below 10 grams per liter).
 Where such ROG coatings are not available, or feasible, the coating with the lowest ROG rating available shall be used.
 These measures shall be noted on all construction plans, and the County shall perform periodic site inspections during construction to verify compliance.